web page hit counter

 There are many dental procedures performed by a general dentist.
 Most procedures involve surgery at the areas of the mouth, teeth and/or gums.
 But what exactly is involved?
 Learn the process of some procedures, as well as the advantages, alternatives, possible problems and post treatment care recommendations.

-This page features a list of the more frequent dental procedures performed.
+Following is a list of the more frequent dental procedures performed.
 They range from the basic (cavity fillings, extractions) to the more complex (bridges, dentures), and includes some specialized (implants, root canals, braces) procedures as well.
+Some pages contain videos to further enhance your reading experience.

 Be certain to follow any after care instructions, provided by your dentist, especially for those dental procedures which involve surgery.
 Also be certain to use any dental products recommended by the dentist.
-Recommended products are often designed to promote faster healing, combat infection (clove oil), and helps to maintain good dental health.
+Recommended products are often designed to promote faster healing, combat infection, and help maintain good dental health.
 Also take a moment to review the Dental Patient Guide.
 This guide provides information on your rights as a dental patient, discusses treatment plans, and offers suggestions on handling complaints.

 Dental Procedures and Conditions